carpentriesoffline/talks/abstracts/SC24_tutorial.md

 1. HPC Carpentries Instructors
 2. HPC Admin workshop instructors
 3. Developers of scripts and pipelines
+4. Enthusiast that would like to build their a miniHPC of their own

 ### Content level
 Intermediate

 ### Audience prerequisites
+1. Attendees will need a laptop and, if possible, if they own any Raspberry Pi 4 or 5s to bring them along.
 2. Basic knowledge of bash scripting
 3. Basic knowledge of using HPCs
 4. Basic knowledge of Linux and how to install software

 ### Tutorial content
+The tutorial will involve the preparation of RPi computers to create a miniHPC that can be used for training and prototyping.
+Ideally, the desired time for the tutorial is a full day but it is possible to do a condensed version of the tutorial in half a day.

+## Cohesion measures
+The presenters of this tutorial are all developers of the CarpentriesOffline project.
+They will take turns presenting parts while the other presenters act as helpers

 ## Detailed outline
 1. Identifying the hardware requirements for a miniHPC